About the Books

 Fun Fact: This book was originally titled The Man Without a Heart.
 It was changed for being too long.

-The Griffin’s Flight is available in bookshops in Australia, New Zealand, America and Canada, but can also be bought online from Dymocks and Amazon, or as an e-book from Kobo
+The Griffin’s Flight is available in bookshops in Australia, New Zealand, America and Canada, but can also be bought online from Dymocks and Amazon, Barnes and Noble, or as an e-book from Kobo

 The Dark Griffin is the first instalment in the Fallen Moon trilogy, and the first book for adults I ever published.